 Have you ever tried making anything out of sauerkraut?
-If you haven’t, I won’t be surprised, as it’s not what British people typically eat – I’ve never seen it on restaurant menus, mentioned on social media or on food blogs that I follow (apart from Polish ones).
+If you haven’t, I won’t be surprised, as it’s not what British people typically eat – I’ve never seen it on restaurant menus, mentioned on social media or on food blogs that I follow (apart from the Polish ones).
 But sauerkraut is widely used in Slovenia and you will either eat it in a side dish or in a sauerkraut stew, called ‘jota’.

-‘Jota’ or sauerkraut stew is one of my favourite things to eat in winter but I rarely make it in the UK.
+‘Jota’ or sauerkraut stew/soup is one of my favourite things to eat in winter but I rarely make it in the UK.
 I always felt it’s a typical Slovenian dish, meant to be made in Slovenia, using Slovenian ingredients.
-Making it in the UK just didn’t feel right to me although I did try making it once ages ago but the sauerkraut just wasn’t right and at the end, it didn’t turn out quite as expected.
+Making it in the UK just didn’t feel right to me although I did try making it once ages ago but sauerkraut just wasn’t right and at the end, it didn’t turn out quite as expected.

 Traditional ‘jota’ is made with sauerkraut, brown beans, potatoes and some pork meat like smoked pork ribs which would cook together with sauerkraut.
 It’s also very common to eat ‘jota’ with sausages.
 Meat gives it a nice flavour but also fills you up and without it, they say, it’s actually not real ‘jota’.
 Anyhow, I decided to make my own vegetarian version of it, just to see whether I could still make it taste good, but with no meat.